Turing-Chu/binance-go/README.md

-# Go API client for openapi
+# Go API client for binanceapi

 OpenAPI Specifications for the Binance Public Spot API